Meaningful conversations

 Low Motivation

-Difficulty finding the drive to start tasks, feeling flat, or lacking your usual spark and purpose.
+This could be coming through as difficulty finding the drive to start tasks, exercise, look after yourself, perhaps feeling flat, or lacking your usual spark and purpose.

 1-1 psychological support integrated with movement in natural settings.
-The rhythm of walking helps process thoughts that feel stuck in a room.
+Clients often find the rhythm of walking helps to free their thinking and feel more at ease in sessions.
+Available in-person or over the phone.

 Regular Sessions